Munawwar/preact-islands-template/README.md

 ## "No build" pros and cons

 Pros
-- Don't have to mess with a build tool
+- Don't have to mess with a build tool.
+Simpler local development setup and CI steps.

 Cons
 - Browser needs to support [import maps](https://caniuse.com/import-maps).
 - Long lived caching cannot be done (with absolute zero build step).
-Browsers will revalidate ETags and your server will send 304.
+Browsers will revalidate ETags and your server will send HTTP status 304 Not Modified.
 This means more hits to the server / CDN.
+- More chances of waterfall requests when importing JS.
+Especially if you have lots of nested imports.
+HTTP/2 can only mitigate the effects of it a bit.
+But again this is an "islands" template.
+I expect less JS.
+If your "island" is as big as Australia then isn't it a continent?
-- On development, usually any file import()ed for SSR purpose is cached till the server is restarted.
+- Reliance on experimental [loader](https://nodejs.org/api/esm.html#esm_experimental_loaders): On development, usually any file import()ed for SSR purpose is cached till the server is restarted.
 And restarting the server breaks browser-side livereload.
-To overcome this I am relying on an experimental [loader](https://nodejs.org/api/esm.html#esm_experimental_loaders) named `hot-esm`.
+To overcome this I am relying on a loader named [`hot-esm`](https://www.npmjs.com/package/hot-esm).
 This could break in a future version.

 ## Credits